plandex-ai/plandex/docs/docs/intro.md

 - Ask questions about code.
 - Understand a codebase.

+## What makes Plandex different?

+### Version Control

+Plandex gives the LLM its own version-controlled staging area/sandbox (separate from your project's git repo) where all of its proposed changes are accumulated.
+This allows you to:

+- Iterate on your code and the LLM's plan at the same time without the changes becoming intertwined and difficult to disentangle.
+- Review proposed changes across multiple files as a whole (rejecting any that aren't correct) to be sure that broken updates or hallucinations don't make it into your project files.
+- Branch or rewind the LLM's plan in order to explore multiple paths or revert to the exact step where a task went off the rails.

+### Context Management

+Apart from version control, Plandex also helps you manage what's in the LLM's context:

+- Add files or directories to context from the terminal instead of copying and pasting or clicking around in a UI.
+- Files you add to context are kept up-to-date automatically so that the LLM is always using the latest version.
+- Unlike IDE-based tools that automatically and opaquely load context in the background, Plandex gives the developer precise control of what's in the LLM's context.
+You never have to wonder what's been loaded or whether it's up-to-date.
+This is crucial to getting good results and keeping a handle on costs, particularly when you want to go beyond auto-complete and work on larger tasks.

 ## Focus

-For now, Plandex is focused on 1. planning out the changes needed to complete a task, and 2. creating or updating all the necessary files to complete that task.
+For now, Plandex is focused on:

+1. Planning out the changes needed to complete a task.
+2. Creating or updating all the necessary files to complete that task.

 It doesn't yet do automatic execution of code or automatic selection of context—both are left to the developer.

 In other words, Plandex isn't (yet) shooting for full autonomy.
 While we do plan to move in this direction over time, we think the current level of model capabilities make Plandex's focus a sweet spot for achieving real productivity gains.